emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/2-minting.md

 4. Link the token ID to the newly created token object by inserting them into the `tokensById` field.
 5. Link the token ID to the passed in metadata by inserting them into the `tokenMetadataById` field.
 6. Add the token ID to the list of tokens that the owner owns by calling the `internalAddTokenToOwner` function.
-7. Calculate the final and net storage to make sure that the user has attached enough Axion to the call in order to cover those costs.
+7. Calculate the final and net storage to make sure that the user has attached enough Fermi to the call in order to cover those costs.

 ### Querying for token information